knlao/AutoClicker/README.md

 an autoclicker with some randomness

-cd to the "store" directoru and run the autoclicker with the following command
+cd to the "store" directory and run the autoclicker with the following command

 ```java -jar AutoClicker.jar```